 for on his brow I see that written which is Doom,

-writing be erased.
+unless the writing be erased.
 Deny it.' cried the Spirit, stretching out

 its hand towards the city.
 'Slander those who tell it ye.